Why brands must refresh their approach to sustainability

 Want to learn more?

 At Haines McGregor, we are exploring how recent global shifts and changing consumer behaviour is changing the relationship between sustainability and brands.
-If you work for an FMCG brand, join us for our next webinar which explores the sustainability trends shaping the sector.
+If you work for an FMCG brand, you can see the recording of our Sustainability webinar, which explores the sustainability trends shaping the sector.